Fadifloyd/Fadifloyd/README.md

 i am going to play cricket.
-Let's go to the stadium.
+Let's go to the stadium. let's select our teams and toss and get ready to play.